Associate Director, Data Analytics - Value Creation & Deals

 • Proficient in Microsoft SQL.

-• Proficient in Python / R.
+• Proficient in Python or R.

 • Ability to visualise data effectively and communicate findings and recommendations clearly.

-Advantageous competencies (but not essential):
+Advantageous competencies (but not essential)

 • Exposure to AI/ML.